- CrustLab /

 - Consensus Mechanism: Before new data is added to the blockchain, participating nodes on the network must agree to its validity.
 This is achieved through a consensus mechanism, which is a protocol that determines how the nodes achieve agreement.
 Blockchains use various algorithms, including Proof-of-Work and Proof-of-Stake protocols to ensure that all participating nodes have a consistent view of the ledger.

 - Nodes: The term “node” refers to the individual computers that participate in a blockchain network.
 Each node stores a full copy of the entire blockchain ledger.
 They also participate in validating, accepting, and rejecting the formation of new blocks on the blockchain.
 Since blockchain data is stored on nodes, there’s no need for a central authority to validate and control transactions.
+Network users operate these nodes and access data within the decentralized system.

 Blockchain Database Design

 For blockchain database deployment, you need to consider the key components of the blockchain network such as the data structure, cryptographic hashing, and the validation rules for the consensus mechanism.
+In traditional, centralized databases, a database administrator is responsible for managing access, performance, and security, whereas blockchain databases rely on decentralized management without a single controlling authority.

 The first step in blockchain-based database design is to define how the data in the blocks will be structured.
 A typical block will store a list of transactions with their timestamps, the previous hash, and a nonce (for a Proof-of-Work blockchain).
 Next, you need to implement cryptographic hashing, which is the algorithm that computes the hash value of each block before it is added to the chain.